anerivala/text/README.md

 # text
-I am Good as a Texter until You are cute,my best friend or i like you!!
+I am Good as a Texter until You are honest,my best friend or i like you!!
-YEs>>>
+#Indeed